 The Machane Yehuda Market is one of the great markets of the world.
 It testifies to the greatest abundance the land of Israel has ever seen.
 The market is also an interesting window into contemporary environmental issues related to the production and consumption of food.
-In this tour of the Machane Yehuda Market through an ecological lens, the Eco Israel Tours educator will describe the emergence of globalized food in Israel in the past thirty years, and discuss what is fueling the growth of this phenomenon.
+In this tour of the Machane Yehuda Market through an ecological lens, the educator will describe the emergence of globalized food in Israel in the past thirty years, and discuss what is fueling the growth of this phenomenon.

 Location: The Machane Yehuda Market (shuk) in Jerusalem.
 In the event of rain, we will stay in the covered portions of the market.

-Basic Program Timetable:
+Basic Module Timetable:

 0:15-1:00 Guided tour of the shuk, including sampling of foods from various vendors.